 Lobster meat from outside the state must meet the minimum length requirements.
 Hermetically sealed cans of lobster, not requiring refrigeration and not weighing over 8 ounces net, are exempt from this provision.

-No person can remove spawn from any female lobster or take, serve, have in his possession, sell or offer for sale any female lobster carrying spawn or any lobster spawn.
+No person can remove spawn from any female lobster or crab or take, serve, have in his possession, sell or offer for sale any female lobster carrying spawn or any lobster or crab spawn.

 No person can take, buy, sell, or possess any female lobster bearing eggs.
-Female egg-bearing lobsters must be immediately returned alive to the waters from which taken.
-This does not apply to lobsters spawning in holding cars or pounds if, upon discovery, they are liberated alive in the coastal waters (call Fish and Game Law Enforcement at (603) 271-3361 when discovered).
+Female egg-bearing lobster must be immediately returned alive to the waters from which taken.
+This does not apply to lobster spawning in holding cars or pounds if, upon discovery, they are liberated alive in the coastal waters (call Fish and Game Law Enforcement at (603) 271-3361 when discovered).

-Persons taking lobsters by trap are required to purchase trap tags up to the maximum allowed by their license (1,200 for commercial; 600 for limited commercial if license held prior to January 1, 2006; 100 for new limited commercial harvesters; 5 for recreational).
+Persons licensed to take lobster and/or crab by trap are required to purchase trap tags up to the maximum allowed by their license (1,200 for commercial; 600 for limited commercial if license held prior to January 1, 2006; 100 for part-time commercial harvesters; 5 for recreational).
 Additional trap tags are allowed for routine trap losses.
 Lobster trap tags are valid for one year (June 1 – May 31 of the following calendar year).
 A valid lobster trap tag shall be securely attached to the frame of the lobster trap in a manner for which it was designed.
 For more detailed information, contact Fish and Game’s Region 3 office, (603) 868-1095.